ggreen/spring-geode-showcase/docs/5-Transactions/README.md

 ```

-## step 2 - wait for 2 locators and 3 data node gemfire members to be running
+## step 2 - wait for 2 locators and 3 data node gemfire members to be running  (Control^C to stop)

 ```shell
 watch kubectl get pods